1.1. Surface Winds

 1.1.4.
 Verification of forecast winds

-As highlighted above users should be cautious when verifying forecast winds against observed values, and in particular should be aware that:
+Users should be cautious when verifying forecast winds against observed values, and in particular should be aware that:

 - Local surface winds depend strongly on local exposure.